ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ### RULES

+**Nasal assimilation**

+With stems ending in "m"(VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation) or a "g" (3SgProx in the conjunct)

 **ShortV-deletion**

 Delete word-final short vowels ("i" and "o" as in "niimi" and "nagamo"; this rule MUST PRECEED the "w-deletion" rule)